Category: All posts

 Nowadays, search engines use hybrid search (a combination of multiple search algorithms) to perform search queries.
 This article is a take on creating one by ourselves.
-Afterward, using the power of large language models or LLMs, we will leverage RAG (retrieval-augmented generation) to have an LLM answer questions using our retrieved results.
+Afterward, using the power of large language models or LLMs, we'll leverage RAG (retrieval-augmented generation) to have an LLM answer questions using our retrieved results.

 Hybrid search merges different search methods to enhance result quality.
 This article focuses on keyword and semantic search to create a hybrid search engine that combines the best of both worlds.
 Here are the benefits: